Master of Arts in Political Science

 - Per university policy, conditional admission may be considered for applicants with backgrounds or grade point averages that do not meet these requirements.
 Courses taken to meet these requirements may not be counted toward graduate degree requirements.
 Regular admission status should be requested upon completion of all conditional requirements.

-- Up to 9 semester hours of graduate credit may be transferred from another institution with approval of the advisor and the Dean of the College of Graduate Studies.
+- Up to 9 semester hours of graduate credit may be transferred from another institution with the approval of the advisor and the Dean of the College of Graduate Studies.

 This school offers programs in: